jinsonvarghese/Cybersecurity/Docker/VAPT Toolkit/README.md

 Scans include checks for missing HTTP security headers, subdomains, SSL issues, port scans, service vulnerabilities, etc. by leveraging popular tools like Nikto, Nmap, TestSSL and others.

 + More tools will be added in the future.
-+ This toolkit can be set up using Docker on Linux or MacOS.
++ This toolkit can also be installed on macOS via Homebrew.
+More information can be found at https://www.jinsonvarghese.com/vapt-toolkit/.

 # Steps to set it up